Other integration - How to change the position of the language switcher?

 You can find more information about this method in our Developer Documentation

-If you are using Webflow, don't hesitate to try this guide, it will allow you to create some nice-looking language switchers on your website.
+If you are using Webflow, don't hesitate to try this guide.
+It will allow you to create nice-looking language switchers for your website.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.